 - Brown rice + egg + broccoli salad;

-- Milk + fruit + sweetener based on sorbitol or xylitol;
+- Milk + fruit + sweetener like sorbitol or xylitol;

 - Eggs + meat + sweet potatoes.

-These combinations make the process of digestion slower, leaving the food undergoing fermentation for longer in the intestine, which will generate more gas.
+These combinations slow down the process of digestion, leaving food to ferment and produce more gas for longer periods in the intestine, which will generate more gas.
 In addition, people who already suffer from constipation should also avoid these combinations because, in general, the slower the intestinal transit, the greater the production of flatulence.

 There are many ways you can get rid of gas.
 Some easy tips that can be used to help fight gas naturally are to avoid drinking liquids during meals - have your drinks after you are done eating.
-You can also try to speed up digestion by taking 1 natural yogurt a day to improve intestinal flora, and eat pineapple or papaya as dessert because these fruits promote digestion.
+You can also try to speed up digestion by eating 1 natural yogurt a day to improve intestinal flora and eating pineapple or papaya as dessert because these fruits promote digestion.

-In addition, teas like fennel, gentian and cardomon also help to reduce the production of gases, relieving the sensation of intestinal swelling.
+In addition, teas like fennel, gentian and cardamom also help to reduce the production of gases, relieving the sensation of intestinal swelling.
 Check out other home remedies to reduce gas.